nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-an-empty-bundle.md

 2. Copy your brand new jar into the sub-folder "nxserver/bundles/" of your Nuxeo Server's root folder:
     *   under Windows, assuming that the Nuxeo Server Distribution is installed at the location "C:\Nuxeo\", copy the jar in `C:\Nuxeo\nxserver\bundles\`;
     *   under Linux, assuming that the Nuxeo Server Distribution is installed at the location "/opt/nuxeo", copy the jar in `/opt/nuxeo/nxserver/bundles`.
-3. Start your server using the `./bin/nuxeoctl console` command
+3. Start your server using the `./bin/nuxeoctl start` command

     {{#> callout type='tip' }}